AmpereComputing/qemu-coremark/README.md

 ## Run

 Run PTS / coremark on each instance.
-Argument 1 is the number of times you want to run Coremark on each QEMU.
+Argument 1 is the number of times you want to run CoreMark on each QEMU.
 Default Value is 1

 ```
 ./run_pts.sh <count>
 ```
-Example - It will report the output as follow -
+Example - it will report the output as follow -
 ```
-	$ ./run_pts_once.sh 2
+	$ ./run_pts.sh 2
-	23 QEMU running in parallel.
-Total CoreMark Score is: 1937195
+    23 instances of pts/coremark running in parallel in arm64 VMs!
+	Round 1 - Total CoreMark Score is: 1937195
-	23 QEMU running in parallel.
-Total CoreMark Score is: 1940554
+	Round 2 - Total CoreMark Score is: 1940554
 ```
 ## Teardown
 To stop / kill QEMU instances